Deliverability

 What are the benefits of a honeypot?

-So given all the above, honeypots are bad, right?
-Not necessarily: Honeypots are good at catching malicious actors to prevent cyberattacks.
+Despite everything we’ve said above, honeypots are not all bad.
+Honeypots are good at catching malicious actors to prevent cyberattacks.
 And, if your business behaves like a cyberattacker, you might just get caught in a honeypot.

 Here’s why honeypots are a good thing: